radiantearth/radiant-mlhub/docs/source/getting_started.rst

 Download a Dataset
 ++++++++++++++++++

-You can download a Dataset's STAC catalog, and all of it's linked assets, using the :meth:`Dataset.download <radiant_mlhub.models.Dataset.download>` method.
+You can download a dataset's STAC catalog, and all of it's linked assets, using the :meth:`Dataset.download <radiant_mlhub.models.Dataset.download>` method.
 Consider checking the dataset size before downloading.
 Here is an example dataset which is relatively small in size.
 The downloader can also scale up to the largest datasets.